What is blind recruitment – and does it work?

-Discover why hiding personal details from candidates’ applications helps to improve the diversity of new hires, and how to introduce it to your organisation using an ATS
+Discover why hiding personal details from candidates’ applications helps to improve the diversity of new hires, and how to introduce it to your organisation using a recruitment software

 Blind recruitment is gaining traction as an effective way to recruit more diverse staff.
 But how does it work in practice?
 Is it actually an effective tool?
 And how can you introduce it to your organisation?
 Read on to find out the answers to all these questions and more.